Jared Fogle's ex-wife sues Subway, alleging it failed to alert authorities he was pedophile

 The suit contends that Subway believed that sustaining and expanding its market share, profitability and growth depended on Jared's reputation.
 "Subway's ambition for sales and growth came at the expense of Katie [and her children]," it says.

-At a press conference Monday McLaughlin said finding out that her husband was a child predator was "beyond comprehension."
+At a press conference Monday, cLaughlin said it was "beyond comprehension" to find out that her husband was a child predator, and to also learn that executives had been told of his behavior and did not act.
 With her voice breaking, she apologized to Fogle's victims and said she was filing the suit to get answers about what Subway knew and when its executives knew it.

 "A lot of questions have come up, questions my kids are going to ask my some day," she said.
 "I will not lie to my kids and I want to be able to answer those questions."
 She said the suit was the only way she could get those answers.